Dorcas Sunday School Lesson, Crafts, and Activity Ideas

 If you have younger children, you can prepare the puppet skit and just have the children watch the skit, or have your children act it out as you narrate the story.

-Children can serve people like Dorcas of the Bible by reaching out in their communities.
+Children can serve people like Dorcas of the Bible by reaching out to their communities.
 Older children may not be able to sew clothes for the poor, but they can make things using fabric to serve others.
-Check out the following web sites for ideas:
+Search for no-sew fabric projects for children on the web.